Island

 The BVI consists of over 60 islands and cays, each with its own unique charm.
 Creating an itinerary can feel overwhelming, but here are some highlights to get you started.

-Tortola: The Hub of Activity
+Tortola: The Hub

 Tortola is the largest and most populated island and serves as the gateway to the BVI.
 Road Town, the capital, is where you’ll find the main ferry terminal, customs, and numerous restaurants and shops.
 Cane Garden Bay on the north shore is a popular anchorage known for its calm waters, white sand beach, and lively beach bars.
 Myett’s Garden and Grill is a long-standing favorite, offering delicious Caribbean cuisine and live music.
 For something more secluded, head to Smuggler’s Cove on the west end of the island.
 This quiet beach is perfect for swimming and snorkeling, and you might even spot a sea turtle.
 You can access Smuggler’s cove by boat or by a bumpy, unpaved road – 4×4 recommended!
 Beef Island, connected to Tortola by the Queen Elizabeth II Bridge, is home to the Terrance B. Lettsome International Airport (EIS), the BVI’s main airport.

-Virgin Gorda: The Baths and Beyond
+Virgin Gorda: The Baths

 Virgin Gorda is famous for The Baths, a geological wonderland of giant granite boulders scattered along the shoreline.
 Explore the grottos, swim in the natural pools, and marvel at the unique formations.
 Arrive early in the morning or late in the afternoon to avoid the crowds.
 Just north of The Baths lies Devil’s Bay National Park which offers a more serene experience with calm waters.
 Beyond The Baths, Virgin Gorda boasts other stunning beaches like Savannah Bay and Spring Bay.
-Bitter End Yacht Club recently rebuilt after Hurricane Irma, is another popular stop for yachts with a luxury ambiance, offering gourmet dining and water sports.
+Bitter End Yacht Club, recently rebuilt after Hurricane Irma, is another popular stop for yachts with a luxury ambiance, offering gourmet dining and water sports.
 You can dine, and even purchase boat supplies at their well-stocked store.

 Jost Van Dyke is known for its laid-back vibes and legendary beach bars.
 White Bay is the main attraction, home to the famous Soggy Dollar Bar, the birthplace of the Painkiller cocktail.
 Arrive by boat, swim ashore (hence the “soggy dollar”), and enjoy the rum-infused concoction.
 Foxy’s Tamarind Bar is another longtime favorite, known for its lively atmosphere, delicious BBQ, and Foxy himself, a local legend and musician.
 Great Harbour is a good anchorage too if White Bay is full, and it has more food and beverage choices.

-Anegada: The Lobster Capital
+Anegada: Lobster Heaven

 Anegada is the only coral island in the BVI, offering a unique landscape compared to the volcanic islands.
 It’s also known as the “Lobster Capital” of the BVI, so be sure to indulge in some fresh seafood.
 Loblolly Bay on the north shore offers miles of pristine beach and excellent snorkeling.
 Anegada requires careful navigation due to its shallow reefs, so consider hiring a local guide if you’re not familiar with the area.
 Be sure to visit Cow Wreck Beach Bar – a local favorite.

-Norman Island: Treasure Island Inspiration
+Norman Island: Treasure Island

 Norman Island is said to have inspired Robert Louis Stevenson’s “Treasure Island.”
 The Caves on the western side of the island are a popular snorkeling spot, teeming with colorful fish and coral.
 The Indians, a group of rocky islets just off Norman Island, are another fantastic snorkeling and diving destination.
 Willy T, a floating bar and restaurant, is a must-visit for a lively afternoon of drinks and dancing (be prepared to jump off the top deck!).